-The PMI is a key indicator of activity in the sector and a reading above 50 shows expansion.'Bottoming out'
+The PMI is a key indicator of activity in the sector and a reading above 50 shows expansion.

 China's economy grew at an annual rate of 8.1% during the first quarter, the slowest pace of expansion in almost three years.